jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

 ### 16 Taxable period returns
 (1) A registered person must provide a return setting out the amount of tax payable by them for a taxable period, calculated under section 20.
-(2) A return required by subsection (1) must be provided on or before (a) the 28th of the month following the end of the taxable period, if paragraph (b) or (c) do not apply; or (b) the 15th day of January, if the month following the end of the taxable period is December; or (c) the 7th day of May, if the month following the end of the taxable period is April.
+(2) A return required by subsection (1) must be provided on or before— (a) the 28th of the month following the end of the taxable period, if paragraph (b) or (c) do not apply; or (b) the 15th day of January, if the month following the end of the taxable period is December; or (c) the 7th day of May, if the month following the end of the taxable period is April.
 (3) If the circumstances of a non-profit body or a particular case mean a variation is required in the date on which a return must be provided, the Commissioner may vary the date.
 (4) A person who ceases to be a registered person must provide a final return for the part of the last taxable period for which they were registered.
-(5) A return required by subsection (4) must be provided on or before (a) the 28th of the month following the end of the taxable period, if paragraph (b) or (c) do not apply; or (b) the 15th day of January, if the month following the end of the taxable period is December; or (c) the 7th day of May, if the month following the end of the taxable period is April.
+(5) A return required by subsection (4) must be provided on or before— (a) the 28th of the month following the end of the taxable period, if paragraph (b) or (c) do not apply; or (b) the 15th day of January, if the month following the end of the taxable period is December; or (c) the 7th day of May, if the month following the end of the taxable period is April.
 (6) A return must contain a notice of the assessment that must be made under section 92B of the Tax Administration Act 1994.

 ### 17 Special returns
-(1) Where goods are deemed to be supplied by a person pursuant to section 5(2) of this Act, the person selling the goods, whether or not that person is a registered person, shall and the person selling the goods and the person whose goods were sold shall exclude from any return, other than a return required pursuant to this subsection, which either or both may be required to furnish under this Act, the tax charged on that supply of goods.
+(1) Where goods are deemed to be supplied by a person pursuant to section 5(2) of this Act, the person selling the goods, whether or not that person is a registered person, shall—and the person selling the goods and the person whose goods were sold shall exclude from any return, other than a return required pursuant to this subsection, which either or both may be required to furnish under this Act, the tax charged on that supply of goods.
-  (a) furnish to the Commissioner in the prescribed form a return showing
+  (a) furnish to the Commissioner in the prescribed form a return showing—
     (i) that person's name and address and, if registered, registration number; and (ii) the name, address, and, if registered, registration number of the person whose goods were sold; and (iii) the date of the sale; and